jancorg/jancorg.github.io/source/_posts/2015-01-02-hubot-a-bot-for-automating-daily-tasks-or-anything-else.markdown

 > Hubot is your company's robot.
 Install him in your company to dramatically improve and reduce employee efficiency.

-In other words, [hubot](https://hubot.github.com/) is a chat bot crafted by github team that can run custom writen scritps.
+In other words, [hubot](https://hubot.github.com/) is a chat bot crafted by github team that can run custom written scritps.
 This allow us to automatize any kind of tasks like merging branchs, deploying releases, inform (it listen on a port), etc. It has a lot of adapters (where it reads from and writes to), even shell, so we can enjoy it company's almost everywhere.

-It is writen in [coffescript](http://coffeescript.org/) and run with nodejs.
+It is written in [coffescript](http://coffeescript.org/) and ran with nodejs.

 ## Hubot setup